sstsimulator/sst-docs/docs/cpp/eli/sst_eli_document_statistics.md

 **stat1_UNITS** - The plural name for the units the stat is collecting.

 **stat1_ENABLE_LEVEL** - An integer value used to enable/disable stat collection.
 You can specify a system statistic load level, that will collect all stats with an enable level less than the system level.
 So if the system statistic load level is 5 then all stats with an enable level 4 or less will be enabled.

-### Remarks

-Document and register statistics for a component or subcomponent.

 ### Examples